 Do I need a backend to use Mythos?

-with no backend at all.
-You only connect Supabase when you need data saved, user accounts, or file
+No. Mythos is frontend-first — landing pages, marketing sites, portfolios, and dashboards work with no backend at all.
+You only connect Supabase when you need data saved, user accounts, or file storage.

 Which backends can I connect?